 Issue DLG Requirement City Projection Comment 1 Operating Surplus Ratio if surplus ratio is less than 0%.
-2. Basic standard is met if between 0% and 15%.
-3. Advanced standard is met if greater than 15%.
-15%, and therefore no years achieve advanced standard.
-All years are between The City of Joondalup already has a clear strategy for operating surpluses (see Attachment 1).
+None of the 20 years achieve greater than 15%, and therefore no years achieve advanced standard.
+All years are between 0% and 15% and achieve basic standard, this ranges from 4% in some years to 11% in other years.
+The overall average over 20 year period is 7%.
+The City of Joondalup already has a clear strategy for operating surpluses (see Attachment 1).
 The sentiment of what the ratio is trying to demonstrate is consistent with the City's existing approach, that is to generate adequate surpluses to fund new projects.
 However, 15% is excessive and if the City aspired to achieve this, then it would require significant change in the Plan projections such as rate increases of 6% every year or significant expenditure and project reductions.
 2 Own Source Revenue Coverage Ratio Calculation is Own Source Revenue as a Percentage of Operating Expenditure.
 Not included in the Advisory Standard, but has now been included in the Financial Management Regulations.
 No formal guidelines has been provided yet on evaluation criteria, however initial view from DLG is that criteria to be achieved is 90%.
 Projections range from 92% to 104%, with an overall average of 99%.
 Based on the initial notification of the performance criteria, the City achieves this standard.
 However, the evaluation criteria is yet to be formally distributed.

 Issue DLG Requirement City Projection Comment 3 Current Ratio Calculation is Current Assets (excluding Reserves) divided by Current Liabilities.
 The Standard is simply to have a ratio of greater than 100%.
 Projections range from 123% to 213%, with an overall average of 164%.
 Standard achieved.
 4 Debt Service Cover Ratio Calculated as annual surplus (before interest and depreciation) divided by annual debt service payments.
 The evaluation criteria is: 1.
 Standard is NOT met if ratio is less than 2.
 2. Basic Standard if ratio is between 2 and 5.
 3. Advanced standard if greater than 5.
 3 of the years (2017/18, 2018/19 and 2019/20) achieve basic standard with a ratio of 3.5, 3.1 and 3.1.
-All other years achieve the advanced standard, the overall average is 6.6. years, the advanced standard is still achieved.
-However, those years where the advanced standard is not
+All other years achieve the advanced standard, the overall average is 6.6.
+Despite the increase in the use of loans in the majority of the years, the advanced standard is still achieved.
+However, those years where the advanced standard is not achieved, is primarily caused by the Edgewater Quarry project.